inko-lang/inko/docs/source/getting-started/cli.md

 `./build/aggressive/hello` for `--opt aggressive`.

 !!! tip
-    Only use `--opt aggressive` if you have determined the increase in compile times is worth the increase in runtime performance.
-Most users will want to avoid this option entirely.
+    Only use `--opt aggressive` if you have determined a significant increase in compile times is worth the increase in runtime performance.

 You can specify an alternative output path using the `-o` option: